Breathing in red dust of their ancestors

 On a splintered bench, fear disillusionment more

-Than their blood being spilled in tomorrow's war.
+Than blood being spilled in tomorrow's war.

 text & photo by leh